TuringLang/docs/markdown/10_diffeq.md

 ## Lokta Volterra with missing predator data

 Thanks to the known structure of the problem, encoded by the Lokta-Volterra ODEs, one can also fit a model with incomplete data - even without any data for one of the two variables.
 For instance, let's suppose you have observations for the prey only, but none for the predator.
-We test this case by fitting the model only to the $y$ variable of the system, without providing any data for $x$:
+We test this case by fitting the model only to the $$y$$ variable of the system, without providing any data for $$x$$:

 ```julia